uspki/policies/certificate-policy.md

 A CA shall not issue anonymous certificates.
 CA certificates shall not contain anonymous or pseudonymous identities.

 #### 3.1.4 Rules for interpreting various name forms
-Distinguished names in certificates are interpreted using the X.500 Standard, and URL (RFC3986) syntax.
+Distinguished names in certificates are interpreted using the X.500 Standard, and URL (RFC 3986) syntax.

 #### 3.1.5 Uniqueness of names
 The common name attribute for CA Certificates shall be unique from all other CA Certificates.